-So what will the new EMC directive mean for the diligent manufacturer?
+So what will the new EMC directive mean for the diligent manufacturer in the rail sector?
 The essential requirements themselves are unchanged, and the harmonised standards continue on their decoupled evolution.
 The changes are in the traceability and documentation requirements.
 The documentation requirements for all aligned directives have been streamlined, so there may be a net reduction in documentation for apparatus within the scope of more than one directive.
 But don't forget that the company address now needs to be on the data plate.
-Reduce your business risk At Eurofins York (formerly York EMC Services), we provide training on all aspects of EMC, including the requirements of the directive: 2014/30/EU is the third EMC directive that our courses have explained to manufacturers, regulators and installation owners.
+Reduce your business risk At Eurofins York (formerly York EMC Services), we provide training on all aspects of EMC, including the requirements of the directive: 2014/30/EU is the third EMC directive that our courses have explained to manufacturers, regulators and infrastructure owners.
 Our courses provide the means to demystify the legislative requirements and understand the tests prescribed in standards, along with both the theory and the best practice in applying EMC principles to products or to installations, from a single PCB to an entire railway.
-We also run courses to share our knowledge of electrical safety and of radio equipment.
-Dr Mark Tyndall is a Principal EMC Engineer in the Consultancy and Research Department at Eurofins York.
-For more information please contact us: E-mail: enquiry@yorkemc.com Tel: +44 (0) 330 430 3456 www.yorkemc.com
+Of particular relevance is our unique 5 day Training